TheCheapestPixels/panda3d-boterham/README.md

 ### Instances from Geometry Nodes
 Instances created with a Geometry Node modifier (Blender>3.00) are made real and exported.

+### Wireframe
+When you check the "wireframe" option in the viewport display menu in the object tab, boterham duplicates the object and removes all the faces, leaving behind the edges.
+These edges will be colored by the object color, as set in the same menu.

 ## Model loader
+Some features require you to use the boterham model loader so it can set up parts of the scenegraph that don't get stored into a bam.
+It should be a drop-in replacement for loader.load_model like so:
 ```
 from boterham.loader import boterham_load_model
 from direct.showbase.ShowBase import Showbase